freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/zeckendorf-number-representation.md

 # --instructions--

-Write a function that generates and returns Zeckendorf number representation of `n`.
+Write a function that generates and returns the Zeckendorf number representation of `n`.

 # --hints--